The museum's history goes back to the creation of a Board of Directors in 1924. This was the first collective management body.

 The museum’s first facility was a rustic house built to exhibit and conserve the objects found at the excavations and as a dwelling for its first custodian.

-The Altamira National Museum and Research Centre is a state-owned museum pertaining to the Directorate General of Fine Arts and Cultural Heritage of the Ministry of Education, Culture and Sport.
+The National Museum and Research Centre of Altamira is a state-owned museum pertaining to the Directorate General of Cultural Heritage and Fine Arts of the Ministry of Culture and Sport.